GarrettBrown-dev/RockPaperScissors/README.md

 Test#4

-- Describe:
+- Describe: Create a method that will take in a randomized computer input and determine who is the winner and who is the loser
-- Input:
+- Input: computerChoice = Rock; userChoice = Scissors
-- Output:
+- Output: Player wins, computer loses.

 ## Setup/Installation Requirements